DrFarrukh/ASL-classification-C/README.md

    - Verifies the converted model works correctly
    - Improves inference performance in the Docker container

-5. **`run_asl_classifier.sh`**: Launcher script for the Docker container
+5. **`run_asl_classifier.sh`**: Launcher script that uses the jetson-inference Docker run script
    - Compiles the C code if needed
    - Converts the model to TorchScript if needed
    - Finds the Jetson Docker run script
-   - Launches the Docker container with necessary mounts and devices
+   - Launches the Docker container with necessary mounts

+6. **`run_direct.sh`**: Direct launcher script for the Docker container (recommended)
+   - Compiles the C code if needed
+   - Directly runs the Docker container with full GPU access
+   - Mounts all necessary devices (I2C, display, video)
+   - Includes all Jetson-specific system mounts
+   - More reliable than using the wrapper script

 6. **`Dockerfile`**: Definition for the Docker container (optional)
    - Based on the NVIDIA L4T PyTorch container